Armour Thyroid vs Synthroid: Conversion, Dosage & Weight Loss

 The answer is yes!

-And we can look to some studies to help us understand how and why.
+And we can look at some studies to help us understand how and why.

 Take for instance this study: